Best Disney World Ticket Choice: After Hours or More Days?

 Money, Money, Money

-In 2025, a 1-day base ticket to the park of your choice may be about the same price as an After Hours ticket for that same park.
+In 2026, a 1-day base ticket to the park of your choice may be about the same price as an After Hours ticket for that same park.
 Yes, you read that right.
 On average, an After Hours ticket ranges from a few dollars less to about $10 more than the 1-day base ticket for the same day at the same park.
-The exception is events at the very end of August and September, where After Hours tickets are $16 more for Hollywood Studios and $26 more for EPCOT.
-The table below shows the average prices for 1-day tickets and After Hours tickets for each park.
+That’s an average, so you can find the prices farther apart – but maybe it’s worth looking at your specific dates.
+The table below compares the average prices for 1-day tickets and After Hours tickets for each park.

 To be fair, some may argue that in the last two weeks of August, it’s worth the extra money just to avoid daytime temps!
 But if you were only going to buy a 1-day base ticket, then your decision about whether to do a day ticket or After Hours boils down to which one you think you’ll enjoy more.

 Your visit to the park on a regular day ticket will include access to much more food and entertainment.
-It will also include longer lines, and if you want to avoid them then you’ll need to put a bit more work into strategy.
+It will also include longer lines, and if you want to avoid them, you’ll need to put a bit more work into your strategy.
 Or a bit more money into Lightning Lane Multi-Pass.
 Or both.

 On the other hand, your After Hours ticket will come with some trade-offs as far as food and entertainment go.
 But for the attractions that are running, you’ll get to walk around the park and ride at will.
 Multiple times in a row, with very low effort, if you desire.
 If past events are anything to go by, lines will be minimal.